mazipan/auto-commit/README.md

 - Create your own repo (forked repo will not work)
 - Copy file `.github/workflows/autocommit.yml` and `LAST_UPDATED` to your repo
 - Change the `email` and `name` information on file [autocommit.yml, line 29 and 30](https://github.com/mazipan/auto-commit/blob/master/.github/workflows/autocommit.yml#L29)
 - Change the scheduling time on file [autocommit.yml, line 10](https://github.com/mazipan/auto-commit/blob/master/.github/workflows/autocommit.yml#L10).
 You can use [crontab.guru](https://crontab.guru/) if you are not familiar with the cron schedule string.
-For the starter you can try to run it in every hour with string `1 * * * *` .
+For first time, you can try to run it in every hour with string `1 * * * *` .

 ## Article (in Bahasa Indonesia)